 Luc Nguyen is Associate Professor and Tutor in Mathematics at the Mathematical Institute and Tutorial Fellow at St Edmund Hall.
 His research is in nonlinear Partial Differential Equations and Geometry.
 After gaining his PhD at Rutgers, Professor Luc Nguyen conducted post-doctoral research at Oxford from 2009 to 2010, then went to Princeton - firstly as an Instructor, then as an Assistant Professor.
 In 2013 he achieved the Inaugural Junior Faculty Teaching Award from Princeton.

-There are over 3,200 Oxford alumni in South East Asia.
-Over half are in Singapore, with the rest in Malaysia, Thailand, Philippines, Indonesia, Vietnam, Brunei Darussalam, and Burma/Myanmar, all of which also have alumni groups.
+There are over 4,000 Oxford alumni in South East Asia.
+Over half are in Singapore, with the rest in Malaysia, Thailand, Philippines, Indonesia, Vietnam, Brunei Darussalam, Burma/Myanmar, Cambodia and Laos, most of which also have alumni groups.